 Central question: How can actors from decentralised levels of state - such as cities, districts and regions - join forces and create synergies across countries to find innovative solutions to sustainable development challenges?

-- The Decentralised Development Lab was created to address this question:
+- The Decentralised Development Lab was created in 2020 to address this question with the following activities:

 - Formulate common challenges between German federal states and decentralised actors from partner countries